AnurajBhaskar47/Heroku_challenge/README.md

 - **Heroku** for providing excellent pgvector support and deployment platform
 - **OpenAI** for powerful GPT-4 and embedding models
 - **pgvector team** for the amazing PostgreSQL extension
-- **Django & React communities** for robust frameworks and libraries
+- **Spring Boot & React communities** for robust frameworks and libraries

 ## Contributing